Twiknight/blog/why_i_dont_like_`apply`,_`call`,_and_`bind`.md

  string introduce();
 }
 ```
-Max and Tim should each have a `introduce` method returns a `string`, or the compiler will raise a compile error.Then we just need to call `tim.introduce()`.
+Max and Tim should each have an `introduce` method returns a `string`, or the compiler will raise a compile error.Then we just need to call `tim.introduce()`.

 Or I can use a static method as generic introduction:
 ```csharp